MEMORIAL HEALTHCARE IS KEEPING YOU SAFE

 WHAT TO EXPECT AT YOUR NEXT VISIT:

-FACE MASKS: All patients, caregivers, and employees will wear a face mask while in any Memorial Healthcare facility.
+FACE COVERINGS: All patients, caregivers, and employees will wear a face mask while in any Memorial Healthcare facility.
 If you have a face mask, you may bring your own.
 If you don’t have one, a mask will be provided to you.

 ENHANCED CLEANING OF HIGH-CONTACT AREAS: Areas such as waiting rooms, lobbies, and restrooms are cleaned often, with special attention to frequently touched surfaces such as doorknobs, armrests, and handrails.
 All exam rooms are fully cleaned and disinfected between patients.